-Whenever a child is excluded the academy will, without delay, notify parents of the period of the exclusion and the reasons for it.
+Whenever a child is suspended/permanently excluded the academy will, without delay, notify parents of the period of the suspension or of permanent exclusion and the reasons for it.
 Parents will be contacted by telephone and may be asked to collect their child from the academy whilst an investigation in to the incident is held in order that a decision can be made.
-If a decision to exclude is made parents will be provided with the following information:
+If a decision to suspend/permently exclude is made parents will be provided with the following information:

-- > The reasons for the exclusion - > The period of a fixed term exclusion or, for a permanent exclusion, the fact that it is permanent - > The parents right to make representations about the exclusion to the governing body and how the pupil may be involved in this - > How any representations should be made
+- The reasons for the suspension/permanent exclusion - > The period of suspension

-- Where there is a legal requirement for the governing body to considered the exclusion, that parents have a right to attend a meeting, to be represented at that meeting (at their own expense) and to bring a friend - > The parent's legal duty to ensure that the child is not present in a public place at any time during school hours during the first five school days of an exclusion.
-Parents who fail to comply with this duty without reasonable justification commit an offence and may be given a fixed penalty notice or prosecuted - Relevant sources of free and impartial sources of information which should include: Link to statutory guidance on exclusions www.gov.uk/government/publications/school-exclusion Link to Coram Children's Legal Centre www.childrenslegalcentre.com 03000 115 142 Link to local parent partnership organisations www.iassnetwork.org.uk
+- The parents right to make representations about the suspension/permanent exclusion to the governing body and how the pupil may be involved in this - > How any representations should be made - > Where there is a legal requirement for the governing body to consider the suspension/permanent exclusion, that parents have a right to attend a meeting, to be represented at that meeting (at their own expense) and to bring a friend - > The parent's legal duty to ensure that the child is not present in a public place at any time during school hours during the first five school days of an exclusion.
+Parents who fail to comply with this duty without reasonable justification commit an offence and may be given a fixed penalty notice or prosecuted - > Relevant sources of free and impartial sources of information which should include as set out in statutory guidance.